2. MPSD HPC system#

 2.4.6.
 Python#

-To use Python we load the anaconda3 module:
+To use Python we can load the anaconda3 module:

 Anaconda comes with a wide variety of pre-installed Python packages such as numpy, scipy, matplotlib, etc.